STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 ### Create rules for all and clean

 It would be nice to execute our `make` rules from RStudio.
 So it's urgent that we create phony targets `all` and `clean`, which are the only targets accessible from RStudio.
+These targets are phony in the sense that they do not specify an actual file to be made, rather they just make it easy to trigger a certain action. `all` and `clean` are phony targets that appear in most `Makefiles`, which is why RStudio makes it easy to access them from the IDE.

 Edit your `Makefile` to look like this (where your `words.txt` rule can be the copy or download version):